 Blast from the Past: Sounding the Alarm for 36 Years

-The following article was written nearly seven years ago by Life Choice founder, CEO and formulator Eldon Dahl, DNM.
+The following article was written nearly ten years ago by Doctor’s Choice founder, CEO and formulator Eldon Dahl, DNM.
 We have re-published it in an effort to briefly shed light on some of the changes that have profoundly affected the natural health industry in Canada.
-We also wanted to let our readers know that while communication systems and technology has evolved, Life Choice has always maintained allegiance to the principles that the company was founded upon thirty-six years ago: quality, transparency, and effectiveness in order to provide a viable, therapeutic alternative to allopathic medicine.
-As this was written some time ago, the campaign mentioned at the end of the article is no longer active.
+We also wanted to let our readers know that while communication systems and technology has evolved, Doctor’s Choice has always maintained allegiance to the principles that the company was founded upon thirty-six years ago: quality, transparency, and effectiveness in order to provide a viable, therapeutic alternative to allopathic medicine.